-Diva, makers of the DivaCup®, roll-out First-Ever Menstrual Cup Recycling Program with TerraCycle
+Diva, makers of the DivaCup®, roll-out first-ever menstrual cup recycling program with TerraCycle

 Launched in 2002, Diva International Inc. (Diva), is the maker of the DivaCup, a revolutionary, industry-disrupting period care product sold in over 65,000 North American retailer outlets.
 Outside North America, DivaCup is available in over 40 countries and counting.
 The DivaCup was the first menstrual cup to get mainstream market distribution, bringing an economical, eco-friendly, and leak-free period alternative to those who menstruate.
 The DivaCup is the leading menstrual cup brand in the world.

-DivaRecycles, the Diva Recycling Program is open to any interested individual, school, office, or community organization.
+DivaRecycles, the Diva Recycling Program, is open to any interested individual, school, office, or community organization.
 Read more about free recycling programs here.
-For more information on TerraCycle’s recycling programs, visit www.terracycle.com.
+For more information on TerraCycle’s recycling programs, visit www.terracycle.ca.

 About Diva International